ai/autoprefixer-rails/README.md

 prefxied = AutoprefixerRails.compile(css)
 ```

-You can specify arrays of browsers as second argument to the `compile` method.
+You can specify arrays of browsers as a second argument to the `compile` method.